Video Streaming in Heterogeneous Networks

 M. Seyedebrahimi, and X.-H. Peng, “Investigation of PHY, MAC and APP Layers for Adaptive and Cross-Layer Optimization in IEEE802.11 WLANs,” in Proc.
 IEEE 10th Conference on Computer and Information Technology (CIT), May 2010.

-C. Bailey, and X.-H. Peng, “Exploring the Effect of Buffer Behaviour on Perceived Video Quality,” in Proc.
-IEEE 11th Conference on Scalable Computing and Communications (ScalCom), Aug.
+C. Bailey, and X.-H. Peng, “Exploring the Effect of Buffer Behaviour on Perceived Video Quality,” accepted for IEEE 11th Conference on Scalable Computing and Communications (ScalCom), Aug.
 2011.